Quadratic relations between periods of connections: Pairings for bundles with flat connection and quadratic relations

 From Corollary \ref{cor:midquadraticreldR} we obtain immediately (and of course similarly for the rapid decay and mod\-erate growth analogues):

 \begin{cor} The middle Betti period pairings satisfy the quadratic relations of Corollary \ref{cor:midquadraticreldR}, where the de~Rham intersection pairing $\Ipairing^\rmid_{\dR,r}$ is replaced with the Betti intersection pairing~$\Ipairing^\rmid_r$.
-That is, Under the symmetry assumption of Remark \ref{rem:symmetrymid}, it reads
+That is, in term of matrices,